 DRA has a reporting verification process to ensure the accuracy of information contained in its periodic corporate reports which are not subject to audit or review by an external auditor.
-These reports include its annual and half year reports (excluding the Directors' report remuneration report and financial statements), governance statements and sustainability disclosures.
+These reports include its annual and half year operating and Directors' reports, governance statements and sustainability disclosures.
+The annual and half-year financial statements and annual remuneration report are audited or reviewed by DRA's external financial auditor, BDO Audit Pty Ltd.

-DRA's existing system of internal controls and monitoring includes a verification process whereby:
+DRA's verification process involves: